npm/policies/disputes.md

 1. Run `npm owner ls foo`.
 This will give you the email address of an owner of `foo` (there may be more than one valid owner).
+2. Open a support ticket at https://npmjs.com/support, indicating that you would like to start the process to request ownership of the `foo` package.
+You will get an automated reply from npm support to your email address.
+3. Reply to that automated email, and add the package owner that you identified in the first step to the To line of the email.
+Now, you, npm support and the package owner are all on the email conversation.
-2. Send a message to that email address, explaining the situation **as respectfully as possible**, as well as what you would like to see happen.
-Add <support@npmjs.com> to the CC list of the email.
+4. Explain the situation to the package owner **as respectfully as possible**, as well as what you would like to see happen.
-   If you would like to be given control of the package, mention in the email that the current owner can run
-   `npm owner add <yourusername> foo` to do so.
+   If you would like to be given control of the package, mention in the email that the current owner can run `npm owner add <yourusername> foo` to do so.
 3. After 4 weeks, if the owner has not responded, support will address your request.
 The ultimate outcome is at their discretion and judgement.

 ### Organizations

 To dispute an organization name, follow these steps:

-1. Contact support@npmjs.com with the name of the organization, e.g. `@foo`.
+1. Open a support ticket at https://npmjs.com/support, indicating that you dispute an organization name.
+Include the name of the organization, e.g. `@foo`.
 2. Support will contact the organization owner on your behalf requesting the transfer.
 They may at their discretion include you in this dialogue.
 3. After 4 weeks, if the owner has not responded, support will address your request.
 The ultimate outcome is at their discretion and judgement.

 ### User names

 To dispute a user name, follow these steps:

-1. Contact support@npmjs.com with the name of the user account, e.g. `@foo`
+1. Open a support ticket at https://npmjs.com/support, indicating that you dispute a user name.
+Include the name of the user account, e.g. `@foo`.
 2. Support will contact the user account owner on your behalf requesting the transfer.
 They may at their discretion include you in this dialogue.
 3. After 4 weeks, if the owner has not responded, support will address your request.
 The ultimate outcome is at their discretion and judgement.

 ## Reasoning